wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-model-stealing.md

 But there is another avenue to explore, namely SSH Agent!

-See, the SSH Agent is often configured and loaded up with keys in order to forward them through Bastion hosts.
+See, the SSH Agent is often configured and loaded up with keys in order to forward them to other hosts, or through Bastion hosts.
 This is a way for engineers to not have to enter their passphrase again and again, and also (more importantly) to not have to store copies of keys to the file system of other machines.

 To check if SSH Agent has keys stored right now Mallory runs this command (as Alice):